Thomas Binger: Legal career

 Between 1999 and 2005, Binger worked for the Milwaukee County District Attorney's office as a prosecutor.
 In 2005, he argued a termination of parental rights case before the Wisconsin Supreme Court.
 The Supreme Court unanimously agreed with his argument that a biological father who has not yet been adjudicated as the father of a child may nonetheless have his parental rights termination for abandonment of the child prior to adjudication.
 In 2005, Binger began working in private practice at DeMark, Kolbe & Brodek S.C., where he focused on civil litigation.
 In 2008, he won a $540,000 jury verdict for a local developer.
 He joined the Kenosha County District Attorney's Office in 2014.
 In 2015, he served as a prosecutor in the murder trial of Chester Mass, who was accused of murdering his girlfriend.
 The trial resulted in the conviction of Mass on charges of first-degree intentional homicide.
-As of November 2021, he continues to work as an Assistant District Attorney for Kenosha County.
+He was an Assistant District Attorney for Kenosha County until 2025.
+In 2025 he became an ADA for Walworth County.
+Binger filed charges against Circle Internet Group in 2026, seeking to hold the company in criminal contempt for failing to obey a court order requiring the company to recover the property of a victim of digital asset theft.